mika-littor/CGM-in-Mice-Analysis/README.md

 Doron Kleiman, Mika Littor, Mahmoud Nawas, Rachel Ben-Haroush Schyr, Danny Ben-Zvi

 ## Introduction
-Welcome to the homepage of the CGM analysis code!
+Welcome to the homepage of the CGM (continuous glucose monitoring) analysis code!

 This folder contains 5 code files written in Python 3, that produce plots out of data recorded from mice using CGM.